PERMESSO DI SOGGIORNO

 Here you can download the Instruction for completing the forms (Modulo A, B, C, D, LS) to obtain the nulla osta al lavoro (work authorization).

-Some categories of workers may be exempt from quotas (self-employed, Blue Card holders, highly qualified workers), but nulla osta is still required.
+Some categories (self-employed, Blue Card, highly qualified) are exempt from quotas, but nulla osta is still required.

 Required Documents